-When you're laying out a network, the topology you choose can significantly impact performance, reliability, and scalability.
-One common design, especially relevant in specialized applications, is the ring topology in computer network architecture.
-In this setup, each device connects to exactly two others, forming a closed loop for data to travel.
-You might not see it as much in typical office LANs these days compared to mesh or star setups, but ring topology is still used in specific spots like industrial networks, some backbones, and telecom systems.
+You might not see ring topology as much in typical office LANs these days compared to mesh or star setups, but it's still used in specific spots like industrial networks, some backbones, and telecom systems.
 Let's break down how it works, its pros and cons, key protocols, and where it fits best.

-But first a TD;DR
+But first a TL;DR

-👉 If you’re weighing control vs. complexity, ring topology strikes a middle ground—especially in environments where deterministic paths matter.
+If you're weighing control vs. complexity, ring topology strikes a middle ground especially in environments where deterministic paths matter.

 Ring topology configures a network so each node (like a computer or router) connects to precisely two other nodes, creating a closed loop.
 Data travels around this circle, passing through intermediate devices until reaching its destination.
 Depending on the setup, data might move in one direction (unidirectional) or both (bidirectional).